jmsaltzman/pi_setup/README.rst

   sudo reboot

 * Install RealVNC viewer on another machine to run the Pi headless.
+At this point, you can unplug your HDMI and keyboard/mouse cables and put the box wherever you like.

 * Setup git globals: